Cray-HPE/docs-csm/operations/rack_resiliency/RackResiliencyProcedure.md

         Auto login (ssh to master/ worker node from PIT node) and initiate “init 0” on all the nodes.

+### Stage 11 - Run CSM health checks

+Refer section [CSM Health Checks](#ii-csm-health-checks) and run health checks just to make sure that the cluster is accessible and functional after identified rakc has been shutdown.

 ## IV.
 Power On Procedure
 ### Powering on the rack which has been shutdown
-#### steps
+### Stage 1 - Power-on nodes
+From BMC power-On all the master/ worker nodes under the rack which has been shutdown.

-1. Collect and validate CSM health checks
+### Stage 2 - Collect and validate CSM health checks
 Refer section [CSM Health Checks](#ii-csm-health-checks)

+### Stage 3 - add master node etcd member back to the cluster
+Please note that this step is applicable only if the rack has a master node, otherwise, skip it.

-2. If the health of the cluster is OK then add the etcd member back to the cluster.
+If the health of the cluster is OK then add the etcd member back to the cluster.

 Add the etcd memeber back to the the cluster

         ncn-m001:~ # etcdctl --endpoints https://127.0.0.1:2379 --cert /etc/kubernetes/pki/etcd/peer.crt --key /etc/kubernetes/pki/etcd/peer.key --cacert         /etc/kubernetes/pki/etcd/ca.crt member add ncn-m003 --peer-urls=https://10.252.1.18:2380